-The Pentium Gold G5400 is one of Intel's latest low priced processors.
-Released in the 2nd quarter of 2018, the G5400 enters the market with the price tag of $64 (at this time of writing).
-This Coffee Lake processor has two cores with Hyper-Threading technology which means it comes along with four threads.
+The Pentium Gold G5400 is one of Intel's latest low-priced processors.
+Released in the 2nd quarter of 2018, this Coffee Lake processor has two cores with Hyper-Threading technology which means it comes along with four threads.
 And it has a base clock frequency of 3.7 GHz.

 Intel Pentium Gold G5400 Specifications Overview

 Based on its specifications, is the price justifiable?
 Is the G5400 worth buying in 2021?
 Let's benchmark it and compare it with other recently released processors around the low priced category.

 How Much Does the Intel G5400 Cost in 2021?